-SEO in 2020 is different than it was in 2019.
-And it is almost unrecognizable from what it was ten years ago.
+SEO in 2021 is different than it was in 2020.
+And it is almost unrecognisable from what it was ten years ago.

 Continuously evolving digital platforms and changing user behaviours mean that SEO techniques need to be adapted to suit the current market.